 Origami Santa Claus/ Origami Gnome

 Well you simply NEED an Origami Santa to go with our cute reindeer earlier!
 Give this little Origami Santa a go.. or alternatively, use the same easy origami pattern to make (and decorate) a little Christmas Origami Gnome!
 So fun.
+You can also connect three of these paper santas by their flap, add some thread or baker’s twine for hanging and turn it into a fun and easy 3d Santa Ornament!

 And here is indeed and Origami Star made form one sheet of paper (no scissors no glue), though I confess, I am rather tempted to add a little Kawaii smiley face to it.
 Wouldn’t that be cute?
 These Origami Stars are lovely for a number of holiday seasons.. from Christmas crafting, to New Year’s Eve to the 4th July!